 Last year’s favourite patterns to cushion covers

 Had a crush on polka dots or florals last year that you now wouldn’t be caught dead in?
 There are some patterns we like to wear, and others we’d rather decorate our living room with.
 Maybe that applies to an old shirt or jumper you found in the back of your closet!
-Why not turn them into unique cushion covers?
+In another great DIY for upcycling clothes, why not turn them into unique cushion covers?
 Five minute instructions are not hard to find, and come with simple videos on how to turn old clothing into something cute and practical.
 It would even make a great present, and better yet, zero sewing skills are required.

 Stretched t-shirts to headbands